Telehealth is a health service that’s delivered through phone calls or video conferences.

 - longer-term health care – for example, a series of sessions with a psychologist

-- therapy sessions – for example, therapy for children with autism, disability and additional needs.
+- therapy sessions – for example, therapy for children with autism, disability and other additional needs.

 You can consult many health professionals using telehealth, including GPs, nurses, allied health professionals like speech pathologists or occupational therapists, and specialists like paediatricians, psychologists or psychiatrists.

-You can use telehealth on its own or combine it with face-to-face appointments.
+You can use telehealth on its own or combine it with in-person appointments.

 Sometimes telehealth might be the only way to get a certain service.
 And sometimes you might be able to choose telehealth.
 It’s always a good idea to ask what your options are so you can choose the option that suits you best.